Benedictine Ravens: 1949 Ravens upset Siena, Dayton at NCIT

-Ravens win NAIA lacrosse championship in 2022

-Benedictine College won the 2022 NAIA title in women's lacrosse with a 9-8 victory over top-seeded Lawrence Tech.
-The fifth-ranked Ravens (16-1) defeated Cumberlands 14-11 in the NAIA quarterfinals and Savannah College of Art and Design 15-14 in the semifinal.

-In the championship game, Erica Odell scored four goals.
-Clare Ryan's goal with 4:08 to play gave the Ravens the win.

-Clare Hanson, a former Benedictine player and assistant coach, coached the Ravens to the national title in her first season as head coach.
-Odell was named Championship MVP.

-Benedictine also qualified for the 2021 NAIA Tournament, where it lost to Lawrence Tech 20-11 in the quarterfinal.
-Benedictine's Natalie Wechter earned Player of the Year honors in 2021.

-BC added men's and women's lacrosse in 2016 and both program excelled immediately.

-The women's team won six straight KCAC regular-season titles and five tournament titles.
-The Ravens competed in the NAIA National Invitational Tournament in 2018 and 2019 before the NAIA adopted lacrosse as a championship sport.

-The men's team won the KCAC title in 2019 and tournament titles in 2019 and 2022.
-It played in the NAIA Invitational in 2019, 2021 and 2022.

-Benedictine will move its lacrosse programs to the Heart of America Conference in 2023.
-The conference added the sport in 2022.

 Football All-Americans, all-conference selections from 1936-present

 Running back Don Brown and center Truman Ashby are Benedictine football players named first-team NAIA All-American twice.
 Brown gained 4,490 yards and scored 50 touchdowns in his career.

 Other two-time All-Americans include defensive back/returner Shem Johnson (second team in 1997, 1998), returner and receiver Cory Schrick (first team 1999, second 2000) and offensive lineman Garrett Bader (second team 2017, first team 2018).
 Bader is one of three Ravens to win the Rimington Award as the NAIA's top center.
 He earned the honor in 2018 to join Ashby (2007) and David Stochlin (2014).